 - 40% of music creators supported by PRS were black, Asian and minority ethnic (BAME)

 - 53% of music creator grantees were sole female artists or mixes gender groups

 - 87 grantees were nominated for major music awards with 22 winners

-2017 saw PRS succeed in bidding for EU funding towards their Keychange initiative, an attempt to encourage festivals to crft lineups with 50:50 gender balance by 2022; discussed their Women Make Music fund in Parliament to raise awareness of the gender gap in music; and launching the UK's first writer-producer fund.
+2017 saw PRS succeed in bidding for EU funding towards their Keychange initiative, an attempt to encourage music festivals and industry conferences to craft lineups with 50:50 gender balance by 2022; discussed their Women Make Music fund in Parliament to raise awareness of the gender gap in music; and launching the UK's first writer-producer fund.